 In kidneys which have acquired granular outsides there has invariably taken place a certain definite change in the fibrous tissue by which the tubes are separated.
 Of this the alteration of surface is at once the result and the proof.
-The change is closely analagous to that which produces cirrhosis of the liver.
+The change is closely analogous to that which produces cirrhosis of the liver.
 A morbid increase in the intertubular tissue of the organ begins at certain points upon the surface and extends inwards.
-The new growth as it is formed contracts, and in contracting not only encloses and compresses such parts of lardisease. the gland as are in its path, but draws in the surface at its point of origin.
-This, taking place at regular intervals, results in alternate elevations and depressions, or in other words in granulation, the size of the granules being regulated by the distance between the starting points of the new formation.
+The new growth as it is formed contracts, and in contracting not only encloses and compresses such parts of the gland as are in its path, but draws in the surface at its point of origin.
+This, taking place at regular intervals,

-Results only from intertubu-
+Results only from intertubular disease.